§11.2. Limited access to personal information for protected individuals

 (2) A request made under this Section shall:

-on the public body's website, date of filing, registry or docket number, and an
+public body's website, date of filing, registry or docket number, and an electronic mail

 (b) Be sent by certified mail or by electronic mail address.